lampmerchant/tashnotes/macintosh/adb/modem/global_village_a300.md

 ### Modem-to-Mac Status A

-Default state appears to be 0xF0 0x01 0x00 0x30 0x0C 0x88 0x88 0x88.
+Default state (with driver installed) appears to be 0xF0 0x01 0x00 0x30 0x0C 0x88 0x88 0x88.
 First four bytes may be the same as Talk 1, second byte may be the same as second byte of Listen 1.

 | Bit (big endian) | Meaning                                       |
 | ---------------- | --------------------------------------------- |